fastai/course22-web/index.md

 ## Welcome!

-This course, recorded at the [University of Queensland](https://www.uq.edu.au/), covers topics such as how to:
+[Practical Deep Learning for Coders 2022](https://course.fast.ai), recorded at the [University of Queensland](https://www.uq.edu.au/), covers topics such as how to:

 ::: {layout="[30,70]"}